Why VR brands should keep an eye on the Chinese market

 Entering the Chinese market

-On a dynamic market that is already largely structured by the BAT, US competitors may have difficulties to promote their own products.
+On a dynamic market which BAT has a hold of, foreign competitors may have difficulties promoting their own products.
 For instance, between June 2014 and January 2016, Google sold 5 million of its VR Cardboard while in six months only, Baofeng’s sales prediction for its own set are about twice this amount.
 In this context, some foreign companies are trying to create partnerships with their Chinese counterparts in to facilitate their entry into this market.
 This is the case of Magic Leap which was able to persuade Alibaba to join the team as an investor.
 Nokia did the same when choosing the supplier of online videos LeEco for the launch of its virtual camera Ozo.

 Those partnerships should enable foreign actors to understand the unique characteristics of the Chinese VR market.
 For instance, Chinese consumers would rather get themselves an experience of virtual reality in amusement parks or dedicated spaces (cybercafés etc.) rather than buying themselves a headset, which is often too expensive for a majority of consumers.